One Moorgate Place Event Terms and Conditions

 Any cancellation fees incurred by us for third party bookings made on behalf of you in relation to the Event (e.g. musicians, lighting, floristry, furniture) shall be payable in full by you.

 3.2.
-In the event of cancellation, any amounts already paid by you may be applied by us towards settlement of the cancellation charge.
+In the event of cancellation to which the cancellation charge in clause 3.1 applies, any amounts already paid by you may be applied by us towards settlement of the cancellation charge.
 Notices of cancellation or other changes shall be deemed received by us when received in writing (including email) but if received outside working hours (9.30am to 5.30pm) shall be deemed received at 9.30am on the next working day (being Monday to Friday excluding bank holidays in England).
 Any request for a postponement shall be treated as a cancellation, within the meaning of these Terms, of the original booking and a request for a new booking.